fbpx

 Judd Jarvis, our product developer and woodshop manager, joints posts for our natural platform beds.

-Savvy Rest platform beds are made with style and function in mind, but using natural materials and providing a durable product are equally important.
-We’ve covered all the bases with our Afton and Esmont platform beds.
+Savvy Rest solid wood platform beds are made with style and function in mind, but using natural materials and providing a durable product are equally important.
+We’ve covered all the bases with our Afton, Esmont and Adjustable Bed Frame platform beds.

 The root of these products starts with literal roots—trees.
-We source two different types of wood: maple and poplar.
-Learn why we chose to use maple and poplar in our designs, and how they result in superior furniture frames.
+We source three different types of wood: maple, poplar, and red oak.
+Learn why we chose to use these specific sustainable wood options in our designs, and how they result in superior furniture frames.

 The Best Wood for Bed Frames & Platform Beds